 Eldest daughter Sun-woo (Kim Hye-jun) and youngest son Woo-jung (Kim Kang-hoon) takes it in their stride, but the middle child Hyun-joo (Cho Yi-hyun) joins her disgruntled mother in blaming her uncle.
 Gang-goo tries to keep the family together, but they soon face a threat of another sort.
 It seems that the demon Sung-woo failed to banish is now targeting his own kin.

-At this point, the entity morphs into different family members to fire up distrust and anger, and when things become supernaturally clear, Gang-goo requests for aid from his brother.
+At this point, the entity jumps and morphs into different family members to fire up distrust and anger, and when things become supernaturally clear, Gang-goo requests for aid from his brother.

-While this premise does invite potentially entertaining scenes of cunning and guesswork, the execution doesn’t really keep the audience guessing.
-Let’s just say, this demon is really good at walking around being wide-eyed and evil.
-Maybe some script restraint or nuanced inflections in acting would have invoked a better sense of dread from the viewer?
+While this premise does invite scenes that test the viewer’s own cunning and guesswork, the execution doesn’t really keep the audience guessing for long.
+Let’s just say, this demon is really good at walking around being wide-eyed and evil, and it’s like spotting a bloodstain on a white sheet – painfully obvious.
+Maybe some script restraint or nuanced inflections in acting would have invoked a better sense of dread from the viewer, rather than a dramatic show of possession?

 If time was an issue, there are plenty of redundant scenes that could have made the cut.
 From the Filipino priests debating on the legitimacy of the demon being Satan himself, to the sneering neighbour who loves his home decor bloody, these acts bear no consequence and only adds extra disconnect.

-Director Kim should have focused more on the family dynamics and showed their stress, instead of expositional script that leaves no emotional impact when they undergo their trials.
-When the final moments come together, the rhythm feels harried and discordant, while the sacrifices evoke little sympathy.
+Director Kim should have focused more on the family dynamics and showed their stress, instead of an expositional script that leaves no emotional impact when they undergo their trials.
+By the time the final moments come together, the rhythm feels harried and discordant, while the sacrifices evoke little sympathy.

 It’s a little bit creepy and there’s some small scares, but I’m not particularly obsessed.